tdeerenberg/WA-ScheduledMessenger/README.md

 ```bash
   python3 app.py
 ```
 ## Configuration

 #### Username and password
 All configurable settings can be configured in`config.json`
-## Features

-- Automattically check daily if messages need to be sent
-- Erasing the schedule via the WebUI
-- Adding tasks to the schedule via the WebUI
-- Launch a manual check and send messages (if the schedule matches the date)
-- Log on to the WebUI with other devices on the network (or from any network with port forwarding (not recommended))
-- All functions are compatible if logged on via another device

-## Demo

-Insert gif or link to demo

 ## Run Daily